We're big fans of Thanksgiving and usually try to write a post. This year we wanted to stick with our preferred genre and write

 So back to our unchosen subject.
 We're weary of pumpkin pie, we've done turkey, cranberries are all bogs and antioxidants, what's left?
 We could talk about the turkey dinner where they actually go and feed the turkeys?
 Hmmm...Brussels sprouts?
 The thing about Brussels sprouts is nobody writes about them because they're only slightly more popular, I wager, than canned pork brains scrambled with eggs and grease.

 Nobody knows where Brussels sprouts originated, unlike the excellently documented domesticated turkey.
-Most people agree they don't come from Belgium but some say their actually a centuries old source of "Flemish national pride".
+Most people agree they don't come from Belgium but some say they're actually a centuries old source of "Flemish national pride".
 It seems like when it comes to Brussel Sprout's, everyone's making something up.
-A few say they originated in Rome where they were thought to make people smarter.
-Maybe they were popularized in WWI, maybe they came to Louisiana when the French immigrated, maybe they're the most disliked British vegetable...on and on.
+A few say they originated in Rome where they were thought to make people smarter, or maybe they were popularized in WWI, or maybe they came to Louisiana when the French immigrated, or maybe they're the most disliked British vegetable...on and on.

 But they are considered healthy for many reasons, like because they contain sulfoaphane and indole-3-carbinol and a lot of research finds they have anti-cancer properties..
 They look pretty cool on the vine.
 And to eat?
 Curried?
 Roasted?